Getnett/bundle-builder-ecom/README.md

 - The catalog comes from the FastAPI backend.
 - Backend unit and compare-at prices are authoritative.
 Discount badges are display-only, and totals are calculated in integer cents.
+- Review steppers are borderless for optional products.
+Required products, identified by `minQuantity > 0`, retain bordered controls.
 - Smaller desktop and tablet viewports use the stacked layout.

 ## Additional features